-When importing CSV files into Remote Desktop Manager, there are some decisions to be made about the strategies to use and the format of the content.
+When importing JSON files into Remote Desktop Manager, there are some specifications to follow regarding the content format.

-Some entry settings checks are not performed during the import, but rather when the session(s) properties dialogs are invoked after the import.
-Therefore, using the import process may result in invalid entries that may trigger errors.
-Please validate the relevant entries carefully.
+Some validations on entry settings are not in the business layer but rather in the property dialogs.
+This means that using the import process can result in invalid entries that trigger errors.
+Please validate the resulting entries carefully.

 Default values for fields are not serialized, meaning that they are simply left out of the serialized structure.

 Implementing support for all fields comes at a cost.
 The import process is time consuming because of all the dynamic field access that takes place.
 A massive initial import of entries should be separated in batches of manageable sizes.
 Please perform trials and tune the number of entries to achieve acceptable performance.